The Love Group develops themes in molecular inorganic chemistry for a diverse range of scientific challenges.

 Unlike transition metals, the oxo groups of the uranyl ion [UO2]2+ are chemically inert.
 However, when placed in a Pacman macrocyclic environment, we have found that new reactions of the oxo groups can be promoted, in particular leading to new O-M and O-Si bonds.
 Furthermore, new f-element clusters can be prepared that have unique magnetochemical properties.
 We are also investigating the activation of small molecules using low oxidation-state uranium Pacman complexes, evaluating other macrocyclic motifs to probe covalency in bonding, and preparing new transuranic complexes that provide insight into the properties of these unusual metals.

-The extraction of metals from their ores by solvent extraction relies on reagents that recognise one metal value from another.
+The recovery of metals from their ores and secondary sources (the ‘urban mine’) by solvent extraction relies on reagents that recognize one metal from another.
 We are developing new reagents based on fundamental coordination and supramolecular chemistries that can recover selectively base, platinum-group, or rare-earth metals from pregnant leach solutions.
 These new reagents include anion receptors that pre-organise on protonation to address the outer-sphere environment of metalate anions through unusual C-H hydrogen bonds and ditopic receptors for selective loading and stripping of the platinum group metals.
 These projects generally involve significant input from end-users such as mining companies, refiners, and reagent suppliers.

 All of these research themes involve organic and inorganic synthetic methods, and rely on a range of characterizing techniques, including NMR spectroscopy, mass spectrometry, and X-ray crystallography.